Information Loss in Generalized Symmetry Breaking: Examples

 \subsection{The toric code.}

-In the toric code, the set of anyons is given by $\cA=\lbrace 1, Y, Z, X \rbrace$ with quantum dimensions $d_1= d_Y= d_Z= d_X=1$.
-The nontrivial fusion rules are those of Rep($\mathbb{Z}_2$): $X \otimes X = Y \otimes Y = Z \otimes Z = 1, X \otimes Y = Z, X \otimes Z = Y, Y \otimes Z = X$.
+{The toric code \cite{Kitaev:1997} is the standard toy model for topological phases.
+It describes a 2D lattice system with anyonic excitations and 4-fold degenerate ground state manifold, serving as a topological quantum error-correcting code.} In the toric code, the set of anyons is given by $\cA=\lbrace 1, Y, Z, X \rbrace$ with quantum dimensions $d_1= d_Y= d_Z= d_X=1$.
+The nontrivial fusion rules are those of $\mathbb{Z}_2 \times \mathbb{Z}_2$: $X \otimes X = Y \otimes Y = Z \otimes Z = 1, X \otimes Y = Z, X \otimes Z = Y, Y \otimes Z = X$.
 In standard physics notation the anyons are labeled as $Y=e$ (electric charge at vertex), $Z=m$ (magnetic flux through a plaquette) and $X=\psi$ (fermionic bound state of $e$ and $m$).
-We consider the pattern of symmetry breaking induced by the algebra $\mathbb{A}=1+Y$.
+We consider the pattern of symmetry reduction induced by the algebra $\mathbb{A}=1+Y$. {Physically, this corresponds to allowing electric charges (e-particles) to proliferate freely, screening out their topological distinction from the vacuum}.
 This leads to a condensed theory $\cT=\lbrace \phi\, ,\mathbb{X}\rbrace \cong {\rm Vec}(\mathbb{Z}_2) $ with quantum dimensions $d_\phi= d_{\mathbb{X}}=1$.
-The figure, represents the principal graph of the subfactor associated with gauging the condensable algebra $1 + Y$ in the fusion category of the toric code \footnote{The principal graph is a tool used in subfactor theory.
-The principal graph encodes the fusion rules of irreducible $\mathbb{A}$-modules arising from the inclusion of subfactors associated with anyon condensation.
-It is a bipartite graph where vertices represent bimodules, and edges represent fusion multiplicities, that is, what we call branching coefficients.
-It is a bipartite graph that, for finite-depth subfactors, stabilizes to a finite graph. }.
+The figure, represents the principal graph of the algebra inclusion associated with the condensable algebra $1 + Y$ in the fusion category of the toric code \footnote{The principal is a bipartite graph where vertices represent anyon species, and edges represent fusion multiplicities, that is, what we call branching coefficients. }.

 From the figure, we observe that the only nontrivial branching coefficients are $n^{\phi}_1=n^{\phi}_Y=1$ and $n^{\mathbb{X}}_X= n^{\mathbb{X}}_Z=1$.
 The index of the subfactor inclusion is then given by